msunji/msunji/README.md

     <a href="https://www.linkedin.com/in/mconsunji/">LinkedIn</a> / <a href="http://mconsunji.com/">Portfolio</a> / <a          href="mailto:marge.consunji@gmail.com">Email</a>
   </div>

   <p>Hey there!
 I'm Marge.
-I'm a React developer based in rainy Taipei.</p>
+I'm a frontend developer based in rainy Taipei.</p>
 </div>

 <hr />